GulikoTevzadze/life-blog/about/README.md

 # Life Blog

-Еhis is a life blog website
+This is a life blog website